supercooldave/supercooldave.github.io/2018/STS/deliverables.md

         (the projector may have a different resolution that may affect screen shots and Powerpoint presentations).
 * Rehearse the presentation and demo.
 * The audience are your fellow students (not the assistents or teacher).
+* Present as if you are presenting to people who do *NOT* know about your topic -- so do not refer back to previous talks.
 * Take it slow, start from the beginning.
 * You are by now very familiar with the project, the audience is not (even though they are working on the same topic)!